Grenoble: 19th century

 The establishment of the Empire was overwhelmingly approved (in Isère, the results showed 82,084 yes and only 12 no).
-Grenoble welcomed for the second time a prisoner Pope in 1809.
-Pius VII spent 10 days in the city en route to his exile in Fontainebleau.
+Grenoble held for the second time a prisoner Pope in 1809, when Pius VII spent 10 days in the city en route to his exile in Fontainebleau.

-In 1813 Grenoble was under threat from the Austrian army, which invaded Switzerland and Savoy.
+In 1813, Grenoble was under threat from the Austrian army, which invaded Switzerland and Savoy.
 The well-defended city contained the Austrian attacks, and the French army defeated the Austrians, forcing them to withdraw at Geneva.
 However, the later invasion of France in 1814 resulted in the capitulation of the troops and the occupation of the city.

 During his return from the island of Elba in 1815, Napoleon took a road that led him near Grenoble at Laffrey.
 There he met the Royalist Régiment d'Angoulême (former 5th) of Louis XVIII's Royal Army.
 Napoleon stepped toward the soldiers and said these famous words: "If there is among you a soldier who wants to kill his Emperor, here I am."
 The soldiers all joined his cause.
 After that, Napoleon was acclaimed at Grenoble and General Jean Gabriel Marchand could not prevent Napoleon from entering the city through the Bonne gate.
 He said later: "From Cannes to Grenoble, I still was an adventurer; in that last city, I came back a sovereign".
 But after the defeat of Waterloo, the region suffered from a new invasion of Austrian and Sardinian troops.

 The 19th century saw significant industrial development of Grenoble.
 The glove factories reached their Golden Age, and their products were exported to the United States, the United Kingdom, and Russia.

 General Haxo transformed the Bastille fortress, which took on its present aspect between 1824 and 1848.
 The Second Empire saw the construction of the French railway network, and the first trains arrived at Grenoble in 1858.
 Shortly thereafter Grenoble experienced widespread destruction by extensive flooding in 1859.

-In 1869 engineer Aristide Bergès played a major role in industrializing hydroelectricity production.
+In 1869, engineer Aristide Bergès played a major role in industrializing hydroelectricity production.
 With the development of his paper mills, he accelerated the economic development of the Grésivaudan valley and Grenoble.

 On 4 August 1897, a stone and bronze fountain was inaugurated in Grenoble to commemorate the pre-revolutionary events of June 1788.
 Built by the sculptor Henri Ding, the Fountain of the Three Orders, which represents three characters, is located on Place Notre-Dame.
 People in Grenoble interpret these characters as follows: "Is it raining?" inquires the third estate; "Please heaven it had rained", lament the clergy; and "It will rain", proclaims the nobility.